 Coppedè himself brought his family to live in apartment 2 in this building.

 The Palace of the Spider (il Palazzo del Ragno)

-An imposing art-deco-style face glares towards the fountain over the heads of the visitors to this palazzo, which gets its name from the spider motif picked out in stained glass above the front door.
+An imposing expressionist-style face glares towards the fountain over the heads of visitors to this palazzo, which gets its name from the spider motif picked out in stained glass above the front door.

-Seemingly inspired by Babylonian design, the building also features animal-head gargoyles that stare menacingly down at the visitor.
+Seemingly inspired by Babylonian design, the building also features animal-head gargoyles on the side of the building that stare menacingly down at the visitor.

 The Fairy Houses (i Villini delle Fate)